minprog/uva-prog-wis/50 Week 5/20 Problem Set 6/10 Problem Set.md

 Define your function such that it also returns the number of iterations used to arrive at the solution within a given tolerance.
 Use your adapted function to generate a list of required iterations for tolerances $$0.1, 0.01, 0.001, ...
 10^(-15)$$ starting at $$x_0 = 0.5$$.
 Verify that this method also works faster than the Bisection Method.

-##Aftermath
+## Aftermath

-In the field that is known as Numerical Mathematics researchers are busy with studying the behavior of approximate methods and smart adaptations of the method of Newton-Raphson have been developed that have a higher order of convergence.
+In the field that is known as numerical mathematics researchers are busy with studying the behavior of approximate methods and smart adaptations of the method of Newton-Raphson have been developed that have a higher order of convergence.
 Here we mention some formulas of order 3 and 4, i.e., methods in which the number of correct digits triples and quadruples in each iteration steps.
 Note that the Normal-Raphson method has quadratic order.
-It is convenient to use the auxiliary function $$h(x) = (f(x)*f''(x)) / (f'(x))^2$$.
+It is convenient to use the auxiliary function

+$$h(x) = (f(x)*f''(x)) / (f'(x))^2$$.

 All formulas are shaped like

 $$x_(n+1) = x_n - f(x_n) / (f'(x_n)) * (1 + (h(x_n)) / (2(1-c(x_n)*h(x_n))))$$